vbushuev/supersonic-kitchensink/README.md

 ## Try it out online

-You can play around with the Kitchensink via our embedded web emulator at http://www.appgyver.com/supersonic/kitchensink
+You can also scan a QR code for a cloud-deployed version of the Kitchensink at http://www.appgyver.com/supersonic/kitchensink

-On the same page, you can also scan a QR code for a cloud-deployed version of the Kitchensink.
 All you need to do is download the AppGyver Scanner app for [iOS](https://itunes.apple.com/us/app/appgyver-scanner/id575076515?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.appgyver.freshandroid&hl=en) and use it to scan the code.

 ## Installation
 Install the Steroids² Tooling: http://www.appgyver.com/steroids/getting_started